Database Interface

 WHERE clauses are allowed in several sqlbuilders but all of them include a Cond object that keeps track of the different arguments and expressions involved so:

 • All the exposed DBFilter functions should receive a Cond object of a sqlbuilder and should be used to create the returned expression as a string.
+Some filters that are expected to be more complex also have a sqlbuilder.WhereClause as a parameter.

 Common code